Computer Game Improves Creative Writing Skills

 Elegy For A Dead World recreates the epic worlds of Romantic poetry to help players develop as creative writers.

-Developers Ichiro Lambe and Ziba Scott describe the game as “an advanced Mad Libs,” in that story fragments guide the play providing inspiring tasks for players who find creative writing and poetry intimidating.
-Check out the gameplay in the video below:
+Developers Ichiro Lambe and Ziba Scott describe the game as “a Mad Lib (an advanced phrasal template word game),” where story fragments guide game play providing inspiring tasks for those who find creative writing an intimidating endeavor.
+Check out the video below.

 Source | http://www.springwise.com/